MicrosoftDocs/executable-docs/README.md

     az group create --name "MyResourceGroup$RANDOM_SUFFIX" --location $REGION
     ```

-    >**Note:** A major component of Exec Docs is automated infrastructure deployment on the cloud.
-While testing the doc, if you do not update relevant environment variable names, the doc will fail when run/executed more than once as the resource group or other resources will already exist from the previous runs. \
-    \
-    Hence, it is important to add a random suffix to variables that are likely to be unique for each deployment, such as resource group names, VM names, and other resources that need to be uniquely identifiable.
+    >**Note:** Add a random suffix to relevant variables that are likely to be unique for each deployment, such as resource group names, VM names, and other resources that need to be uniquely identifiable.
 However, do not add a random suffix to variables that are constant or environment-specific, such as region, username, or configuration settings that do not change between deployments.

     >**Note:** You can generate your own random suffix or use the one provided in the example above.
 The `openssl rand -hex 3` command generates a random 3-character hexadecimal string.
 This string is then appended to the resource group name to ensure that the resource group name is unique for each deployment.

+11. In Exec Docs, result blocks are distinguished by a custom expected_similarity comment tag followed by a code block.
+These result blocks indicate to Innovation Engine what the minimum degree of similarity should be between the actual and the expected output of a code block (one which returns something in the terminal that is relevant to benchmark against).
+Learn More: [Result Blocks](https://github.com/Azure/InnovationEngine/blob/main/README.md#result-blocks).

-11. Add result block(s) below code block(s) that you would want Innovation Engine to verify i.e. code block(s) which produce an output in the terminal that is relevant to benchmark against.
+    Add result block(s) below code block(s) that you would want Innovation Engine to verify i.e. code block(s) which produce an output in the terminal that is relevant to benchmark against.
 Follow these steps when adding a result block below a code block for the first time:

     - Check if the code block does not already have a result block below it.
 If it does, ensure the result block is formatted correctly, as shown in the example below, and move to the next code block.
     - [Open Azure Cloudshell](https://ms.portal.azure.com/#cloudshell/)